smswithoutborders/SMSwithoutborders-BE/docs/security/data.md

 data = Data()

-# you can use this for any data you want to encrypt
-data = "data I want to encrypt" e_data = data.encrypt(data)

-# you can use this for any data you want to decrypt
+# you can use this for any encrypted data you want to decrypt
-d_data = data.decrypt(e_data)
+decrypted_data = data.decrypt("encrypted_data")

-# d_data will be equivalent to the original data string
 ```

 ### `hash(self, data: str, salt: str = None) -> str` [[view source](/src/security/data.py#L93-L129)]